gitpod-io/retired-gatsby-website/src/docs/languages/rust.md

 ## Rust Version

 Gitpod always comes with the latest available Rust toolchain pre-installed using [rustup](https://rustup.rs/).
-(As of 24 Nov 2020, the Rust version is `1.49.0`, and it's updated [semi-automatically](https://github.com/gitpod-io/workspace-images/pull/282/files) on every official Rust release.)
+(As of this writing, the Rust version is `1.49.0` and it's updated [semi-automatically](https://github.com/gitpod-io/workspace-images/pull/282/files) on every official Rust release.)

 You can also use `rustup` yourself in Gitpod in order to switch to a different Rust version, or to install extra components.
 See the [the rustup book](https://rust-lang.github.io/rustup/index.html) to learn more about `rustup` itself.